-The names indica and sativa are botanical terms used to describe the species of the plant (indica, sativa, ruderalis) and how the cannabis plant grows.
+The names Indica and Sativa are botanical terms used to describe the species of the cannabis plant (Indica, Sativa, Ruderalis) and how the cannabis plant grows.
 Indica strains are short, stocky, “bushy” plants, and Sativa strains are typically tall and “stretchy” plants.

 Sativa and Indica are commonly used to describe how a certain strain of cannabis will affect you.